Allavaz/iossa-stats/README.md

 ![MongoDB Compass screenshot](https://i.imgur.com/pnpu2Um.png)

-Finally, the backend serves as a REST API retrieving information from the database using the MongoDB NodeJS Native Driver and returning it as a JSON that will be used by the frontend.
+Finally, the backend serves as a REST API retrieving information from the database using the [MongoDB Node.js Native Driver](https://mongodb.github.io/node-mongodb-native/) and returning it as a JSON that will be used by the frontend.

 ## Frontend